simonscmap/DBIngest/template/README.md

 10. **var_keywords**: keywords pertinent to the variable (separated by comma) - These are *extremely* important for others to 	locate your dataset.
 	- type: string
 	- length: <500 chars
-	- examples: [pro, prochloro, prochlorococcus, seaflow, flow, cytometry, flow-cytometry, insitu, in-situ, cruise, observation, rep, reprocessed, bio, biology, armbrust, UW, University of Washington, abundance,cell abundance, ...]
+	- examples: [pro, prochloro, prochlorococcus, seaflow, flow, cytometry, flow-cytometry, insitu, in-situ, cruise, observation, rep, reprocessed, bio, biology, armbrust, UW, University of Washington, abundance,cell abundance]

 		**Keywords are variable-specific and case-insensitive.
 Please separate each keyword by comma.
 The suggested format for each variable keyword list is:**